Route 27/244 Interchange

 The existing single-span bridge was built in the 1940s by the War Department as part of the Pentagon Roadway Network.
 It is a thick, solid structure that suffers from deteriorating concrete, corrosion, and heavy chloride contamination.
 It has also withstood many years of increasing traffic loads.

-Currently, the interchange does not operate adequately or accommodate all users, and also prohibits widening Columbia Pike.
+The interchange did not operate adequately or accommodate all users, and also prohibited improvements to Columbia Pike.
 A 2008 traffic analysis considered spot improvements and corridor-wide improvements to the interchange to address concerns raised by the community working group.
 Concerns included maintaining S. Queen Street access, adding signals along Columbia Pike, separating Ramp E from the S. Queen Street intersection to the extent possible, and eliminating time-of-day lane use on eastbound Columbia Pike.
 While all concerns could not be addressed through design, VDOT’s intent was to determine how best to meet the safety, operation, and access issues raised by the Bridge Working Group, while also ensuring that the interchange configuration will function adequately during the peak hours without queues spilling back onto the mainline of Washington Boulevard.
 View a copy of the traffic analysis report.

-The bridge was rated as “poor” in recent structural inspections, meaning that the superficial concrete is in poor condition, but is still sufficiently capable of carrying traffic without further restriction or risk to the public.
+The bridge was rated as “poor” in recent structural inspections, meaning that the superficial concrete is in poor condition, but is still sufficiently capable of carrying traffic without risk to the public.
 Note: Truck drivers are reminded that the bridge's posted weight was reduced to 26 tons (single truck or truck with trailer), based on the partial bridge demolition that was done in Nov.
 2012.

 Washington Boulevard carries more than 80,000 vehicles each day over Columbia Pike.